Designated Survivor Returns For Season 2 – Fans Rejoice

 — Designated Survivor (@ABCDesignated) September 27, 2017

 Season 2 will pick up after one year with President Kirkman in office.
 The show opens with the news that a plane carrying American passengers over Russia has been hijacked by a terrorist organization that aims to start international conflict.
 The team searches for a diplomatic solution to the crisis, in hopes to bring all nations involved together in unity.
-Elsewhere overseas, Agent Wells is getting closer to tracking down what she believes to be a key person of interest in the bombing of the Capitol.
+Elsewhere overseas, Agent wells, is getting closer to tracking down, what she believes to be a key person of interest in the bombing of the Capitol.

+<em Kiefer Sutherland Poses For Photos For ABC’s Designated Survivor At Upfront [Image by Evan Agostini/AP Images] em>

 Just hours before the Season 2 premiere fans took to Facebook and Twitter to pour out their excitement and high expectations for what is described by Rotten Tomatoes as an exceptionally well written and well performed drama series.
 With the show back in full force, great things can be expected.
 Designated Survivor is on ABC Wednesday Nights.